datagrok-ai/public/help/develop/admin/deploy/deploy-docker-swarm.md

     192.168.99.100:2377
    ```

-2. Use recived token on worker nodes to join swarm as described below.
-If you lost token, you can get
+2. Use the received token on worker nodes to join the swarm as described below.
+If you lost a token, you can get
-   it by typing in manager node shell for workers:
+   it by typing in the manager node shell for workers:

    ```shell
    docker swarm join-token worker